AbsoluteZero-ljz/appweb/projects/README.md

 * static - for a statically linked build
 * default - for a dynamically linked build

 Windows and Xcode include projects for OpenSSL 1.0 and 1.X SSL stacks.
-See
-<a href="openssl">building with SSL</a> below for details about using the OpenSSL projects.

-<a name="openssl"></a>

 ## Building Projects with Make